101 Cooking For Two

 Step-by-Step Instructions

-• Preheat oven to 350°, not convection.
+• Preheat the oven to 350°F, conventional (not convection).

 potatoes and other scalloped potatoes ingredients